bradmontgomery/django-janitor/README.rst

 Overview
 ========

-django-janitor allows you to use bleach_ to clean HTML stored in a Model's field.
+django-janitor allows you to use bleach_ to clean HTML stored in arbitrary Models.

+This is useful when you've got content stored in a 3rd-party app, but you'd like to use a whitelist for allowed HTML tags.

 Features
 --------